RRR06/QustodioBypass/Windows/README.md

 Unfortunately you need Admin privileges to run the scripts Tampering with the code could result in it failing ;) Credits to Matt for his Elevate.cmd script

-# Our winpy branch is the experimental branch
-The script just uses an alternate method to execute the sam task